Rocky Woods

 Rocky Woods is a 491 acre open space preserve located in Medfield, Massachusetts.
 The preserve, managed by the land conservation non-profit organization The Trustees of Reservations, is notable for its rugged terrain.
 Rocky Woods offers 6.5 mi of trails and former woods roads available for hiking, horseback riding, mountain biking, dog walking, catch and release fishing, camping, snowshoeing and cross country skiing.
 The preserve is part of a larger area of protected open space including the abutting Fork Factory Brook preserve, also managed by The Trustees of Reservations.
+Rocky Woods Reservation returned to private ownership and is no longer open to the public.

 Terrain

 Rocky Woods contains rugged, granite hills and knolls with occasional scenic vistas, boulder caves, rock formations, narrow ravines and defiles, glacial erratics, and local boulders.
 Six pondlets (originally constructed as fire suppression pump ponds) are located on the property: Chickering Pond, Echo Pond, Notch Pond, June Pond, Little Chickering Pond, and part of an unnamed sixth pond.
 The rugged, rocky terrain of Rocky Woods was formed via glacial action during the last ice age through glacial plucking and scouring.